-Bachelor of Science, Diploma of Counselling, Certified Trauma Professional, Trauma-Informed Aquatics Specialist @Trauma Informed Aquatics.
+Bachelor of Science, Diploma of Counselling, Cert Trauma Professional, Trauma-Informed Aquatics Specialist @Trauma Informed Aquatics.

-Janine is an aquatics specialist and aquatic trauma therapist with over 40 years of professional experience in the aquatics industry, including swim teaching and school ownership for 25 years.
-She is an international presenter and consultant to the aquatics industry with a special focus on trauma-informed practice in aquatics.
+Janine is an aquatics specialist and aquatic trauma therapist with over 30 years of professional experience in the aquatics industry, including swim school ownership for 24 years.
+An international presenter and consultant to the aquatics industry with a special focus on trauma-informed practice in aquatics.